-Atlanta has an abundance of trees and green spaces that add natural beauty to metropolitan cityscapes.
+Atlanta has an abundance of trees and green spaces that add natural beauty to the metropolitan cityscape.

 Centennial Olympic Park

-Woodruff Park underwent a $5 million facelift courtesy of a grant from the Robert W. Woodruff Foundation, and became a landmark spot in the heart of Downtown Atlanta.
+Woodruff Park underwent a $5 million facelift courtesy of a grant from the Robert W. Woodruff Foundation and became a landmark spot in the heart of Downtown Atlanta.
 Located on Peachtree Street between Edgewood and Auburn Avenues, the park’s designers built the park around a 30-foot fountain, a waterfall, benches and a music pavilion.
-In the park’s western corner, officials erected a bronze statue, “Atlanta From the Ashes,” a figure of a woman and a bird, which represented Atlanta’s comeback after the Civil War. www.woodruffpark.com
+In the park’s western corner, officials erected a bronze statue, “Atlanta From the Ashes,” a figure of a woman and a phoenix, which represents Atlanta’s comeback after the Civil War. www.woodruffpark.com

 Georgia International Plaza

-Right next door to the Centennial Olympic Park sits Georgia International Plaza, a six-acre landscaped urban park with walkways, park-type lighting and a stately fountain.
+Right next door to Centennial Olympic Park sits Georgia International Plaza, a six-acre landscaped urban park with walkways, park-type lighting and a stately fountain.
 The plaza, which the state of Georgia and parking revenues finance, is an attractive front door to the GWCC and the Georgia Dome campus.
-The pedestrian plaza serves as a gathering place for visitors and conventioneers and is home to the “Flair Across America,” a fantastic sculpture.
+The pedestrian plaza serves as a gathering place for visitors and conventioneers and is home to the fantastic “Flair Across America” sculpture.

 Hardy Ivy Park

 Hardy Ivy Park rests at the point where Peachtree and West Peachtree Streets split.
 The park serves as a small reminder of the city’s first permanent settler, Hardy Ivy.
 Pieces of the city’s old Carnegie Library now make up a beautiful pavilion in the center of the park.